Antoine Sauter: Early years

-Sauter was born on May 4, 1848, to Henri Sauter and Marie Anne Sick (or Sieg) in Oberhergheim in Alsace, France.
-He attended the public and private schools, and worked for the Koechlin machine shops from 1863 to 1867.
+Antoine Sauter was born on May 4, 1848, to Henri Sauter and Marie Anne Sick (or Sieg) in Oberhergheim, near Colmar in Alsace, France.
+His father Henri was a mason from Dotternhausen, Germany.
+Antoine attended the public and private schools, and worked as a locksmith for the Koechlin machine shops in Mulhouse from 1863 to 1867.

 On April 21, 1870, he married Catherine Senn in Mulhouse.
-Sauter was working as a locksmith.
+Sauter was still working as a locksmith.

 United States

 Following the Franco-Prussian War, the Sauters left for America, arriving in Jersey City on April 1, 1872.
 He worked in Jersey City for the Erie Railways Company until its shops were consumed by fire on July 24, and then he moved to Susquehanna, Pennsylvania to work for the same company.

-He arrived in Roanoke on July 4, 1882, staying for 13 years the foreman of its machine shops under Frederick J. Kimball.
+He arrived in Roanoke on July 4, 1882, staying for 13 years a foreman for the machine shops of the Roanoke Machine Works, part of the Norfolk and Western Railroad under president Frederick J. Kimball.

 Sauter received a promotion to "master mechanic" and moved to Lambert's Point near Norfolk.
 He was serenaded at his home by the Roanoke Machine Works Band shortly before the move, on December 1, 1895.

 Sauter spent a short time with his son as foreman in Portsmouth, Ohio before he was taken ill.
 He died of endocarditis in Philadelphia, Pennsylvania at the German Hospital on April 16, 1905.